uploadcare/uploadcare-js-api-clients/README.md

 #### `multipartMinFileSize: number`

 This option is only applicable when handling local files.
-Sets the multipart uploading file size threshold.
+Sets the multipart uploading file size threshold: larger files will be uploaded in the Multipart mode rather than via Direct Upload.
 The value is limited to the range from `10485760` (10 MB) to `104857600` (100 MB).

 Defaults to `26214400` (25 MB).